mitre/saf/README.md

 #### Summary

-To get a quick compliance summary from an HDF file use the `saf view:summary` command:
+To get a quick compliance summary from an HDF file (grouped by profile name) use the `saf view:summary` command:

 ```
 view:summary            Get a quick compliance overview of an HDF file